sethcottle/tabcloser/README.md

 The `/invite/` is associated with a Discord invite which can be opened in the Discord desktop client.

 #### Figma
-For Figma, TabCloser is using `^https?://(?:www\.)?figma\.com/file/`
+For Figma, TabCloser is using three patterns: `^https?://(?:www\.)?figma\.com/design/` for Figma Design files, `^https?://(?:www\.)?figma\.com/board/` for FigJam files, and `^https?://(?:www\.)?figma\.com/slides/` for Figma Slide files (note that TabCloser will not close `/presentation/` files from shared Slide presentations).

-The `figma.com/file` designates it is a file URL.
 TabCloser <b>will not</b> close tabs for Figma Community profiles, templates, plugins, ..etc.
-Only file URLs can be redirected to the Figma desktop client.
+Only file URLs which can be redirected to the Figma desktop client.

 #### Linear
 For Linear, TabCloser is using `^https?://linear\\.app/.*\\?noRedirect=1$'`